um-dsp/ProCapture/README.md

   .csv files are used fro feedforward network where the ouput of The node is a float
 - `Validator.py`: offers a st of function to run verifications on the activations folder. such as compute_accuracy
 - `Accessor.py` : offers a set of functionalities that imports and parses the activations files into an array of activations Object.
 This Class also offer many parameters to allow acces using label , prediction or get all activations ..

+### Adversarial Detection Model Training

+- ` learn-graph.py`: The Second step: We train another model called `graph_model` that learns the NN graph (activations) of the target model `model`.
+This model should be also stored should be initiated and stored in a .pt file <br />

+This step utilizes the activations extracted in the previous step, To Train a predefined model on the activations set use the CLI command with the following parameters <br />

+- Datase Name
+- Model Name
+- Attack
+(The Above arguments will just be used to locate the needed activations in the project folder)
+- Expected Number Of Nodes : this number represents the number of nodes to expect in the activations, this is a safe guard against activation extraction errors and will ignore the sampels that have more nodes that expected
+- Model Path : represents the path for the predefined .pt model (**note** : after training the model will be saved in the same file)
+  The model will be trained across all samples in Ground_Truth , Adversarial and Begnign for a specific model/attack and for 30 epochs

+  **Sample Commands :** <br />

+  > `py learn-graph.py mnist mnist_1 FGSM 420 ./ModelsFolder/mnist_1.pt` <br /> > `py gen_activations.py cuckoo cuckoo_1 62 ./ModelsFolder/cifar10_1.pt  ` <br />

 # Metrics :